ArthurShlain/DaForms/README.md

 ## Features

 - Generating html forms from array;
-- Customization for any HTML/CSS framework;
+- Compatible with Bootstrap Framework;
 - Form validation on backend;
 - Ajax support;
 - Ability to describe actions on form submit.